SDenbow/pritunl-bulk-admin/README.md

 - **Deployment:** Docker Compose
 - **Reverse Proxy:** Nginx (TLS termination)

-Sensitive credentials are encrypted using a master key provided at runtime.
+Sensitive credentials are encrypted using a master key supplied at runtime and never stored in plaintext.

----

-## Deployment Status

-> ⚠️ **Important**

-This repository currently includes:

-- Docker / Nginx / PostgreSQL scaffolding
-- Project structure and configuration
-- Documentation

-The **runnable application code** (FastAPI app, setup wizard, authentication, target management UI) is added in the **next commit**.

-This separation is intentional to keep infrastructure and application logic cleanly staged.

 ---